 Northwest Regional Library was renovated in 1997 as part of the "Changing Lives" campaign, which brought Internet service to every library.
 In 2002, the Northwest Regional Library was renamed the Joseph E. Coleman Northwest Regional Library.
 Coleman served City Council for 20 years, and he was for 12 years (1980-1992) the first African-American president of Philadelphia City Council.
 As a member of City Council, Mr. Coleman worked for the development of the Northwest Regional Library and its location at the corner of Chelten Avenue and Greene Street.

 The Dragon Sculpture by Stewart Paul was originally installed in the children's department, but has since been moved to the lobby, where it overlooks the amphitheatre and the children's department.
 The mural of medieval knights and a variety of animals was painted by Richard Watson.

-For the month of December, the Coleman Book Club will be reading Far From the Tree by Virginia DeBerry.
-The meeting will take place on Friday Dec.
-12th at 10:30 AM - Book club members may pick their copies up at the library.
+For the month of March, the Coleman Book Club will be reading Buck: a Memoir by Molefi Asante.
+Our meeting will take place on Friday March 13th at 10:30 AM - Book club members may pick their copies up at the library.

 View Free Library Website in:

 Full Version - Mobile Version

 © 2014 Free Library of Philadelphia | Phone: 215-686-5322